How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 5. Mediation: An Attempt to Settle Outside the Courtroom

 The last step on the path to Superior Court trial, most lawsuits in the Superior Court Division are ordered to mandatory mediation.
+As you learn how to file a civil lawsuit, you may find that a mediation, a settlement out of the court room, is the best course of action.
 The idea of mediation is to attempt to resolve the dispute outside of the courtroom, and help litigants arrive at a compromise settlement.

 Typically, the attorneys for the two sides agree on a third party mediator to preside over the mediation conference.
 Mediators are often other lawyers or retired judges that have had specialized training in dispute resolution.